-Intermittent fasting is a great way to lose weight and improve your health.
-A review of over 40 studies by Harvard determined a fasting schedule helped participants lose 7 to 11 pounds over ten weeks.
+Intermittent fasting can be a great way to lose weight and improve your health.
+A recent review suggests that intermittent fasting may have a beneficial role in improving anthropometric and cardiometabolic outcomes.
 But what are the different options?
 Here are the five most popular types of intermittent fasting.

 This option is the most common type of intermittent fasting.
 You fast for 16 hours and then eat within an 8-hour window.
 Choose whichever eight-hour block works best for you.

 Research shows this approach may reduce blood pressure and lower the risk of heart disease.
 Skipping breakfast and eating lunch and dinner instead is one way to achieve the 16/8 method.

 This diet involves eating normally for five days of the week and then fasting for two consecutive days.
 You restrict your diet to one-quarter of your daily nutritional needs in the two days.
 For example, if you usually eat 2,000 calories per day, you would consume 500 on fasting days.

 The 5:2 is more flexible than other options.
 You can choose any two days.
 If you're an active person, consider splitting the two days so you can fast when you don't work out or have a 12-hour shift.

 This method involves fasting for 24 hours, typically from dinner one day to dinner the next.
 For example, you would eat dinner on Monday night and then not eat again until dinner on Tuesday night.
 It's a more unconventional approach, but can be an excellent way to break a weight loss plateau.

 You can eat how you want when you're not fasting.
 However, most dieticians recommend sticking to a nutritious diet.
 Stick to whole foods like vegetables, fruits, lean proteins, and healthy fats.

 4. The Warrior Diet